playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/anatomy.md

 ## state, enable, disable

-The `state` event is fired when the script instance changes state from enabled to disabled or vice versa.
+The `state` event is fired when the script instance changes running state from enabled to disabled or vice versa.
 The script instance state can be changed by enabling/disabling the script itself, the component the script is a member of, or the entity that the script component is attached to.
 The `enable` event fires only when the state changes from disabled to enabled, and the `disable` event fires only when the state changes from enabled to disabled.

 ```javascript
 Rotate.prototype.initialize = function () {